Vacilando/gatsby-wikipedia-fetcher/README.md

 If you regularly need to retrieve some other pieces of data, please make a request by creating a ticket at https://github.com/Vacilando/gatsby-wikipedia-fetcher/issues.

+There is also a configuration option to cache the data fetched from Wikipedia in Gatsby cache, so that it does not need to be fetched at each build.

 ## How to install

 1. Install the package with **npm** or **yarn**